cb17225/Seeker/README.md

 1. **Upload** any image via drag-and-drop or file picker
 2. **Seeker** runs the image through a fine-tuned CLIP vision encoder
 3. Get a **Real / Fake prediction** with a confidence score
+4. **Explain** — view a GradCAM heatmap showing which regions of the image influenced the model's decision

 ## Model Details